 This can be any person convicted of a third DUI within 10 years or a fourth or subsequent DUI commits a Third Degree Felony (not more than $5,000 fine and/or 5 years imprisonment).

-A third DUI conviction in more than 10 years will result in a 180-day to 1-year revocation, unless the last 2 of the convictions fall within 5 years in which case a 5-year revocation will apply.
+A third DUI conviction in more than 10 years will result in a 180-day to one-year revocation, unless the last two of the convictions fall within five years in which case a five-year revocation will apply.
 You are not eligible for a hardship license, but must wait out the revocation period.
 A third DUI within a 10-year period will result in a 10-year revocation.